amit-s-shah/ExpenseTracker/README.md

 Work is penging in below area

       1. Modal Validations in AngularJs and Controllers
-      2. Except Account controller, every controllers dirrectly communicates with Data layer.
+      2. Except Account controller, every controllers directly communicates with Data layer.
       3. Error logging and handling
       4. Use CDN for production environments